|Rewards Rating:||4.3 / 5|

 ||Other things to know

 The Hilton Honors American Express Card is a great choice for less frequent travelers, as it comes with a great earning rate and doesn’t charge an annual fee.
-Like the Ascend, you can earn points on everyday purchases such as those at U.S. supermarkets and gas stations.
+Like the Surpass, you can earn points on everyday purchases such as those at U.S. supermarkets and gas stations.
 Plus, you’ll still enjoy silver elite status.

 The Hilton Honors Aspire is the most luxury Hilton card, and it comes with a hefty price tag of $450.
 To offset this, it is packed with plush travel perks and credits.
 On top of a generous rewards rate on travel purchases, Aspire cardholders can enjoy unlimited Priority Pass lounge access, a free weekend night at a Hilton property every year and up to $250 in credits for incidental purchases with their favorite airline – among much more.

-Similar to the Ascend card, the Hilton Honors Business charges a $95 annual fee and offers similar perks.
+Similar to the Surpass card, the Hilton Honors Business charges a $95 annual fee and offers similar perks.
 However, it is designed with small business owners in mind – tailoring rewards to business purchases and offering extras like free employee cards and year-end summaries.

 - Hilton loyalists who want to earn points on everyday purchases.